cncf/kubernetes-community-days/content/organizing-faq.md

 # What corporate entity should sponsors sign a contract with?

 DevOpsDays has been successful bringing on sponsors without having them sign [contracts](https://devopsdays.org/sponsor/).
 Although we don't forbid organizers from signing a contract (such as by having their employer as the counterparty), we recommend against it.

+# Why do I need a fiscal sponsor?
+Can I just use Stripe or Debit cards to accept payment? #

+Each event needs a fiscal sponsor or company that agrees to accept payments.
+In most cases, one of the organizer's employers will agree to serve as a fiscal sponsor.
+In the future, CNCF is working on a scenario of enabling the use of Debit cards and Stripe accounts to be able to receive and distribute money.